Updated 26 May 2017

 For making caravans more stable, set the axle/s as far back as you can – yet maintaining a tow ball weight that the tow vehicle can realistically handle.

-The side wall area to the rear of the axle/s needs to be marginally greater than behind the axle.
+The side wall area to the rear of the axle/s needs to be marginally greater than in front of the axle.
 This reduces sway caused by side wind gust and by long trucks passing, or passed, at speed.
 The 1990s Phoenix shown above has diagonally sloping walls at its front to ensure the set-back axles do not result in excess side (frontal) area.
 It is still respected for its excellent stability.

 Making caravans more stable – how can I tell if my rig is unstable